Hip hotels, funky cafes, and a great neighborhoods for hipsters

 Independent coffee houses can be found scattered across the city, including “Beans and Brew” and “Jack Mormon Coffee,” in addition to the ubiquitous Starbucks.
 And there are not one, but two, piano bars downtown.

 And that’s to say nothing of the outdoors.
-Utah is famous for its snow, boasting some of the top ski terrain in the country.
+Utah is famous for its snow, boasting some of the top ski terrains in the country.
 But summer months are chock full of adventure, from hiking in the canyons surrounding Salt Lake City, mountain biking, rock climbing, and rafting.

 Getting Around Salt Lake City